puppetlabs/puppet-docs/source/pe/2.0/welcome_known_issues.markdown

 Issues Still Outstanding
 -----

-The following issues affect the currently shipped version of PE (and all prior releases in the 2.0.x series, unless otherwise stated).
+The following issues affect the currently shipped version of PE and all prior releases in the 2.0.x series, unless otherwise stated.

-### EL 4 Agent Nodes Cannot Upgrade from 2.0.0 to 2.0.1

-This issue affects only PE 2.0.1.

-Due to a packaging error, Enterprise Linux 4 agent nodes running PE 2.0.0 cannot be upgraded to PE 2.0.1.

-This issue will be fixed in PE 2.0.2.

-### Puppet Help is Broken on Debian/Ubuntu Systems

-This issue affects only PE 2.0.1.

-Due to a packaging error, the puppet help subcommand malfunctions on Debian and Ubuntu systems, resulting in errors like the following:

-    puppet help cert list
-    err: RubyGem version error: excon(0.6.5 not ~> 0.7.3)

-    err: Try 'puppet help help help' for usage

-This regression will be fixed in PE 2.0.2.

 ### Installer Cannot Prevent or Recover From DNS Errors